rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 `Maybe` is the functional answer to `null` - the [_add_blank_target billion dollar mistake](https://en.wikipedia.org/wiki/Tony_Hoare).
 I claim that using `Maybe` can still be problematic.

 IMO `Maybe` is often overused.
 I have started to question the use of `Maybe` every time I see it in the code base I maintain.
 The result is either accepting its usage or rewriting the code to use `Either`.
 This approach has been effective in creating more robust code.
 I am not claiming that `Maybe` has no place in a well written code, only that its use should be closely examined.
 I have seen brilliant code that has been hard to maintain because of its overuse of `Maybe`.
-This post shares a prospective of someone who maintains a complex Haskell code base.
+This post shares a perspective of someone who maintains a complex Haskell code base.

 `Maybe` improves over `null`.
 But it does not supersede it.
 Languages that have `null` also have easy access to logging, stack traces etc.